 - TMS will help you plan your training calendar by identifying certifications and classes that members need.

-If you’d like additional information, please contact Kevin Bobo at email@example.com.
+If you’d like additional information, please contact Serenia Holland at firstname.lastname@example.org.
 Training for TMS is provided at the National Training Center.